Mani Residences

-The holiday homes, each unique yet directly connected to the visitor’s path, embody the scale and dimensions found in traditional Mani settlements.
-The first two houses, of the same type, are positioned parallel to the course and the slope of the plot.
+The residences, distinct and directly related to the path, maintain the scale and dimensions found prominently in the historic settlements of Mani.
+The first two residences – of the same typology – with proportions of 1:3 (“makrynari”: longhouse), are placed parallel to the path and the slope of the plot, minimizing excavations on site.

 Location: Mani, Messenia